Skip to main content

 Graduate Study Abroad

-A survey of emerging business paradigms and international markets that will undergird the production and distribution of music and related cultural goods and services over the next decade.
-The course lays out several cultural, technological, and socio-economic threads linking today’s popular music industry and networked communications platforms and media, with an emphasis on key geographic and diasporic markets.
-Through a mix of theory and examinations of real-world events, trends, enterprises, artists and fans, the course will develop students’ critical and analytical skills for evaluating which of the emergent models and markets proposed as “the future of music” will prosper, where, and why.
-Specific topics covered include globalization and cultural hybridity theory; attention, fan and creator economies; interactive media, games and live streaming; cultural governance models and Music Cities; and recent developments in music markets in Asia, Latin America, the Middle East and Africa, with a focus on Brazil, China, South Korea, India, and Nigeria.
+Study the emerging business paradigms and international markets that will undergird the production, distribution, and consumption of music over the next decade, all while immersed in Rio de Janeiro, one of the world’s most vibrant and musical cities.
+The course lays out several cultural, technological, and socio-economic threads linking today’s popular music industry and networked platforms and media, with an emphasis on key geographic and diasporic markets.
+Through a mix of theory and examinations of real-world events, trends, enterprises, artists, and fans, the course will develop students’ critical and analytical skills for evaluating which of the emergent models and markets proposed as “the future of music” will prosper, where, and why.

 Location: